 3) Day off.

-Have a nap in the day of the party to make up for the sleep you will lose.
+Have a nap on the day of the party to make up for the sleep you will lose.
 This reduces the sleep debt you have to catch up on when you go to bed later that night

 4) After the party cravings.

 It’s been proven that lack of sleep gives us the munchies for more food and more of the wrong food.
-Eat some protein based foods such as scrambled eggs and smoked salmon which take longer to digest to curb your cravings.
+Eat some protein-based foods such as scrambled eggs and smoked salmon which take longer to digest to curb your cravings.

-5) Pay back your sleep dept.
+5) Pay back your sleep debt.